> GM Basics

 - Report 30 adventures as GM = 2 glyphs

 - Report 60 adventures as GM = 3 glyphs

 - Report 100 adventures as GM = 4 glyphs

 There are additional requirements beyond number of tables reported to earn 5 glyphs.
 More information on the fifth glyph will be added to this page in the future.

 All GMs receive the following rewards based on the number of GM glyphs that they have earned.

-- When playing a scenario, they can distribute a number of Hero Points equal to their number of glyphs to the other players at the table.
+- When playing (not GMing) a scenario, they can distribute a number of Hero Points equal to their number of glyphs to the other players at the table.
 Distribute these Hero Points during the portion of the scenario in which players are slotting boons.
 A player cannot gain more than one Hero Point from the table’s GM glyphs.

 - They gain the ability to replay an adventure that grants one Chronicle sheet once per glyph earned.

 Paizo recognizes all 5-glyph GMs by name on blogs on paizo.com.

 0.09: Clarified (we hope) adventure scaling.
 Added Dealing with out of game problems and dealing with distractions sections.